YuYuYurin/YuYuYurin/README.md

 # Hi, I’m YuYuYurin ✨
 - 👀 I’m interested in cooking, reading, efficient working(automation) , learning apps for kids.
-- 🌱 I’m currently learning spring boot, Flask, Blockschain, Data Science.
+- 🌱 I’m currently learning spring boot, Flask, Blockschain, Databank.
 - 💞️ I’m looking to collaborate on projects written in Python and Java or in context with AWS.

 ## My Projects